mgeisler/textwrap/README.md

 download a [precompiled `.bincode` file][bincode] and load it yourself.
 Please see the [`hyphenation` documentation] for details.

+## Wrapping Strings at Compile Time

+If your strings are known at compile time, please take a look at the procedural macros from the [`textwrap-macros` crate].

 ## Examples

 The library comes with some small example programs that shows various